dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the div with class "blue" and "first" in a dojo.NodeList: dojo.query(".blue").first();
+  // This code returns the div with class "blue" and "first" in a dojo.NodeList: dojo.query(".blue").first();

 [ Dojo 1.7 AMD ]